 - AF fine adjustment cannot be performed when using Sony and Konica Minolta lenses that have the same specifications.

 If you are unable to use the AF Micro Adjustment, the camera body and lens can be sent to Sony for service.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.